canmet-energy/tandm/README.md

 NRCan is pleased to make the TaNDM method open source and available for download, inspection, and modification under a GNU Lesser General Public License 3.0.
 It is posted here on Github as a library of descriptions, tables, templates, diagrams, scripts and supporting documentation.
 Notably, this Github repository also contains the TaNDM 2021 Inventory Reports for Kelowna laid out in [human-readable/ print-ready](https://github.com/canmet-energy/tandm/blob/main/Kelowna_2021_inventory/TaNDM_Kelowna2021_INVENTORY_Github_Reading_Printing_FinalUpdated.xlsx) and [machine-readable/ analysis-ready](https://github.com/canmet-energy/tandm/blob/main/Kelowna_2021_inventory/TaNDM_Kelowna_2021_INVENTORY_Github_AnalysisReady_Final_Updated.xlsx) formats.
 UPDATE: A minor update was made to these files in May, 2025 to correct a data quality issue for one neighbourhood in Inventory Report 5.
 If you previously downloaded the inventories we suggest re-downloading the updated csv files.

 Additionally, two peer reviewed journal articles are in press.
-The pre-print of the TaNDM Inventory article is available [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5129478).
-The validation article will be posted here when available.
+The TaNDM Inventory article is under review by Sustainable Cities and Society journal.
+The validation article is being prepared for submission to Building and Environment.
+Links to both articles will be posted here when available.

 ![image info](images/data_relationships.png)